Act for the Government and Protection of Indians

-The Act for the Government and Protection of Indians (Chapter 133, Cal.
-Stats., April 22, 1850), nicknamed the Indian Indenture Act was enacted by the first session of the California State Legislature and signed into law by the 1st Governor of California, Peter Hardeman Burnett.
-The legislation led to the forced labor of many Native Americans in California, in addition to regulating employment terms and redefining criminal activity and punishment.
-The legislation played a crucial role in enabling the California genocide, in which thousands of Native Californians were killed or enslaved by white settlers during the California gold rush.
+The first Constitution of California, ratified in November of 1849, denied Native Americans the right to vote.
+Less than six months later, the first session of the California State Legislature enacted the Act for the Government and Protection of Indians (Chapter 133, Cal.
+Stats., April 22, 1850), nicknamed the Indian Indenture Act.
+It was signed into law by the first Governor of California, Peter Hardeman Burnett.

+This legislation regulated employment terms, redefined criminal activity and punishment, and led to the forced labor of many Native Americans in California.
+It played a crucial role in enabling the California genocide, in which thousands of Native Californians were killed or enslaved by white settlers during the California gold rush.

-Burnett, who signed the bill into law, explained in 1851 "[t]hat a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected".
-At the time of the legislation's passage, Native Californians were ineligible to become citizens, vote, or testify in court.
-The act facilitated the removal and displacement of Native Californians Indians from their traditional lands, separating at least a generation of children and adults from their families, languages, and cultures from 1850 to 1865.
+Burnett stated in 1851 that the fact "[t]hat a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected".
+The act facilitated the removal and displacement of Native Californians from their traditional lands, separating at least a generation of children and adults from their families, languages, and cultures from 1850 to 1865.

+Although it required a relative's consent to adopt a Native child, in practice the Act contained a loophole which allowed white frontier settlers to adopt seemingly orphaned Native children.
+Armed gangs rapidly began attacking isolated villages, abducting children, and selling them into child slavery.
+In 1862, the Alta California daily newspaper reported that these gangs sold children for as high as $150 "depending on their quality."

 Due to the nature of California court records, it is difficult to estimate of the number of Native Americans enslaved as a result of the legislation.
 During the time period between 1850 and 1870 in which the legislation was in effect, the Native Californian population of Los Angeles decreased from 3,693 to 219 people.
 Although the California legislature repealed parts of the statute after the Thirteenth Amendment to the United States Constitution abolished involuntary servitude in 1865, it was not repealed in its entirety until 1937.
 In 2019, Governor Gavin Newsom apologized on behalf of the state of California for the legislation.